Mission of NCCAT

 - Embedded Training

 Embedded training is to train a scientist to become an independent cryoEM researcher.
-NCCAT staff will assist with access and trainings over a ~3 month intensive immersion program.
+NCCAT staff will assist with access and trainings over a several weeks up to ~3 month intensive immersion program.
 The expectation is the researcher will be on site for at least 67% of the period and participate in all NCCAT related programs.

-Extended training to individuals who are responsible for managing, leading or training at their own facilities; these individuals will have considerably amplified impact when they return to their home institution.
-This program would be intensive training on site over several weeks to a month.
+Training to individuals who are responsible for managing, leading or training at their own facilities; these individuals will have a considerably amplified impact when they return to their home institution.
+This program would be intensive training on-site over several days or weeks.
+Individuals should have a solid cryoEM foundation otherwise they should apply for our Embedded Training program.

 Applying for access

 NCCAT is committed to an open and transparent application process to ensure equal-opportunity nationwide access.
 All access at NCCAT must be requested through the web-based proposal system.
 A proposal can have several request categories and each use requires to be associated with a registered user, registered project, time allocation request and safety assessment forms.
-Early access to NCCAT is focused on GUP1 sessions (with pre-screened cryoEM samples in need of high-end instrument cryoEM time) and will expand to include other proposal classes as operations scale up.
+Access to NCCAT is focused on GUP1 or BAG sessions (with pre-screened cryoEM samples in need of high-end instrument cryoEM time), TP1/TP2 for on-site embedded crosstraining, or GUP2(Chameleon)/GUP3(GPS) sessions for on-site sample preparation and screening.

 The types of access proposals for NCCAT are as follows: